slackjeff/journalNet/docs/debian_ubuntu_mint_README.md

-.journal: It's your journal file, got to stay directly at the user home folder. bookmarks.txt: It's your journal bookmarks file, just add or delete journals addresses in this file and relaunch the client with ./journal -b banner folder: It's where the "sh" ASCII files are, your could add or delete ASCII Banners, just remember to "chmod +x" in "sh" ASCII files to make it work. readme files: Info and troubleshooting.
+.journal: It's your journal file, got to stay directly at the user home folder. bookmarks.txt: It's your journal bookmarks file, just add or delete journals addresses in this file and relaunch the client with ./journal -b banner folder: It's where the "sh" ASCII files are, your could add or delete ASCII Banners, just remember to "chmod +x" in "sh" ASCII files to make it work. docs folder: Info and troubleshooting. readme file: Basic info.

 Dependencies